You Are Umasou: Plot

-Even after all the good time he spent with Umasou, Heart still didn't really accept him as his son as he was worried he might find out the truth, so he tricks him into having a race where, if Umasou wins, Heart would stay with him forever, and lets him run away from Heart.
-But Umasou enters the outlands where encounters Gonza's pack, who nearly kills him.
-Realizing Umasou was in danger, Heart went to the rescue and saw Gonza about to eat Umasou.
-Driven to a rage, Heart attacks Gonza and kept Umasou safe in his mouth, before defeating the gang with his bare martial arts skills.
-Then Baku appears, witnessing what Heart did, and decides to banish Heart as a punishment for beating others of his kind.
-Once Heart got away from the plains, he is relieved and glad to see that Umasou, even though he's weakened, is still alive and safe.
-But Umasou also noticed that he didn't catch him in time, so Heart finally accepts him as his son and promises to live together, and they leave the plains to find their new home.
-While this time, Baku went to the meeting with Bekon and the old dinosaur starts to discuss about the fact that Heart looks like Baku at his age.
-As Bekon begins to talk about Baku's lost egg, Baku put a end to the conversation by saying that this matter belongs to the past.
+Even after all the time he has spent with Umasou, Heart still didn't accept him as his son.
+He tricks him into having a race where, if Umasou wins, Heart will stay with him forever, and lets him run away from Heart.
+But Umasou enters the outlands where encounters Gonza's pack, who nearly kill him.
+Realizing Umasou is in danger, Heart goes to the rescue and sees Gonza about to eat Umasou.
+In a rage, Heart attacks Gonza and defeats the gang.
+Baku appears and decides to banish Heart as a punishment for beating others of his kind.
+Once Heart leaves the plains, he is relieved to see that Umasou, although weakened, is alive and safe.
+But Umasou also notices that he didn't catch him in time, so Heart finally accepts him as his son and promises to live together, and they leave the plains to find their new home.
+Meanwhile, Baku meets with Bekon, who says that Heart looks like Baku at his age.
+When Bekon begins to talk about Baku's lost egg, Baku says that that matter belongs to the past.